 Love ‘em or hate ‘em?

-But if you're the reader, chances are you hate them, especially when used the wrong way.
+But if you’re the reader, chances are you're not a fan, especially when used the wrong way.

 5. Take Before You Give

 If your blog is part of your business, there will come a time when you aspire to make some money for your efforts.
 This is generally not a problem and is perfectly fine if your readers feel taken care of.

 The problems arise when your blog readers feel like they’re being cheated.

 If you’re not consistently providing pure content that shows your readers that you’re listening to them, you run the risk of alienating your blog readers.